VincentQTran/recaller/README.md

 # Recaller

-A CLI tool that syncs notes from Notion to Anki with semantic deduplication and AI-generated flashcards.
+A CLI tool to assist in note-taking and studying using Notion and Anki.
+Recaller compiles Notion notes into a Notion database and automatically generate flashcards for Anki.

 ## How It Works